UWPCE-PythonCert-ClassRepos/Python320-Winter-2022/class_notes/lesson01.rst

     pip install pytest

 ``pytest`` can run its own tests, as well as ``unittest`` tests.
-It will automaticaly look for files that look like tests (e.g. start with ``test_``).
+It will automatically look for files that look like tests (e.g. start with ``test_``).
 It will then look in those files for functions and classes that look like tests, and run them.
 That makes it very easy to run:

 ::